 The benefits of a Lloyds business account

 - Multiple ways to bank.
-Unlike other traditional banks, Lloyds offers a decent mobile experience, but its strongest point is still the opportunity to bank in many different ways – on the app, online, on the phone or in person.
+Lloyds offers a decent mobile experience, but its strongest point is still the opportunity to bank in many different ways – on the app, online, on the phone or in person.

 - A wide range of related financial products available.
 A business account is the first step, but your business may also need a savings account, a credit card, insurance solutions… Lloyds offers all that, so you can have all your business financial products in the same place.

 - Free banking for the first few months.
-This is a good deal, especially if your business is new.
+Although this only applies to small businesses and startups, this is a good deal.
 It gives you the opportunity to try Lloyds out and, if you aren’t happy with the service, you can switch before the end of the introductory period.

 - Solutions to accept card payments available.
 Cardnet is a Lloyds service that allows you to accept card payments in person, online or on the phone.
 You can choose between a range of machines and solutions.